Volatile organic compound: European Union

 The European Union defines a VOC as "any organic compound as well as the fraction of creosote, having at 293.15 K a vapour pressure of 0.01 kPa or more, or having a corresponding volatility under the particular conditions of use;".
 The VOC Solvents Emissions Directive was the main policy instrument for the reduction of industrial emissions of volatile organic compounds (VOCs) in the European Union.
 It covers a wide range of solvent-using activities, e.g. printing, surface cleaning, vehicle coating, dry cleaning and manufacture of footwear and pharmaceutical products.
 The VOC Solvents Emissions Directive requires installations in which such activities are applied to comply either with the emission limit values set out in the Directive or with the requirements of the so-called reduction scheme.
 Article 13 of The Paints Directive, approved in 2004, amended the original VOC Solvents Emissions Directive and limits the use of organic solvents in decorative paints and varnishes and in vehicle finishing products.
 The Paints Directive sets out maximum VOC content limit values for paints and varnishes in certain applications.
 The Solvents Emissions Directive was replaced by the Industrial Emissions Directive from 2013.

 Switzerland

 Organic compounds with a vapor pressure of at least 0.1 mbar at 20 °C or with a boiling point of no more than 240 °C at 1013.25 mbar.

 China

 The People's Republic of China defines a VOC as those compounds that have "originated from automobiles, industrial production and civilian use, burning of all types of fuels, storage and transportation of oils, fitment finish, coating for furniture and machines, cooking oil fume and fine particles (PM 2.5)", and similar sources.
-The Three-Year Action Plan for Winning the Blue Sky Defence War released by the State Council in July 2018 creates an action plan to reduce 2015 VOC emissions 10% by 2020.
+In July 2018, the State Council released the "Three-Year Action Plan for Winning the Blue Sky Defence War", planning to reduce 2015 VOC emissions 10% by 2020.